To better understand DNS filtering, first, we should answer the question "What is DNS?".

 - Some forms of tracking (like CNAME-cloaked tracking) can only be dealt with by DNS filtering.

 - The stage of processing a DNS request is the earliest you could possibly deal with an ad or a tracker, this helps save a little bit of battery life and traffic.

 Cons of DNS filtering:

 - DNS filtering is "rough", meaning that it won't remove whitespaces that are left behind a blocked ad, or apply any sorts of cosmetic filtering.
 Many of the more complicated ads can't be blocked on DNS-level (or rather, they can, but only by blocking the entire domains which are being used for other purposes).

-An example of difference between DNS filtering and network filtering
+An example of the difference between DNS filtering and network filtering

 - It's not possible to know the origin of a DNS request, which means you can't distinguish between different apps on the DNS-level.
-This harms the statistics and makes it impossible to create app-specific filtering rules.
+This impacts the statistics negatively and makes it impossible to create app-specific filtering rules.

-We recommend to use DNS filtering in addition to network filtering, not instead of it, whenever possible.
+We recommend using DNS filtering in addition to network filtering, not instead of it, whenever possible.